sayhisam1/Rewire/README.md

 local requiredModule = nil

+reloader:listen(WHICHEVER_MODULE,
-reloader:listen(WHICHEVER_MODULE, function(module:ModuleScript)
+function(module:ModuleScript)
    -- callback invoked immediately upon listening, and whenever the module in question updates -- this could include requiring the module and changing a global reference requiredModule = require(module) end, function(module:ModuleScript)
-   -- do whatever needs to be done on cleanup
-   -- this could be destroying objects that need to be destroyed, or unmounting a Roact handle end)
+   -- here you put cleanup code that needs to happen before the next invocation of the callback -- this could be destroying objects that need to be destroyed, or unmounting a Roact handle end)
 ```